Weekly Irrigation Requirement$ Summary – Driving Water Productivity in Northern Victoria

 The State of Victoria as represented by the Department of Energy, Environment and Climate Action (DEECA) accepts no duty of care and disclaims all liability in relation to use of this publication.

-~ ‘Rainfall R.’ Historical rainfall data is sourced from BoM AWO.
-BoM AWO gridded daily historical rainfall figures may change significantly over time, particularly in the first three days, because improvements are made to the dataset as more data is received by the BoM from different weather stations.
-Where a rainfall event is less than 2 mm it is usually not ‘effective’ in terms of adding to the soil moisture reserve (because it is unlikely to penetrate through the crop canopy) and is unlikely to be listed in the tables or graphs.
+~ ‘Rainfall R.’ Historical rainfall data is sourced from bureau AWO.
+Bureau AWO gridded daily historical rainfall figures may change significantly over time, particularly in the first three days, because improvements are made to the dataset as more data is received by the BoM from different weather stations.
+Where a rainfall event is less than 2 mm it is usually not ‘effective’ in terms of adding to the soil moisture reserve (because it is unlikely to penetrate through the crop canopy) and is unlikely to be listed in the tables, or graphs.
 Also be aware that any rain more than that which fills the soil root profile (run-off or deep percolation) is also not ‘effective’ from an irrigation perspective.
 Because rainfall can vary over short distances, you are encouraged to collect and use your own rainfall figures for your farm.

 x ‘Dairy pasture crop coefficient.’
 A crop coefficient refers to your crops relative water use potential.
 For crops other than pasture refer to Tech Note for discussion of an appropriate crop coefficient.
 Alternatively, you can use AgVic’s Online ETo Tool Interactive Spreadsheet which provides guidance on which crop coefficient to use for your crop and its stage of development.